sstevens2/MDTP/3YCM/3YCM_Report.md

  - Helped to create instructional material for a genomics workshop

 ## Committees and Outreach ?
-- MDTP Recruiting committee
+MDTP Recruiting committee 2014-2015
-- Nuestro Mundo Science Night
+Nuestro Mundo Science Night Volunteer